More than 80% of all energy

-Even after a sharp rise in renewables, 81.7% of our energy comes from burning oil, gas, coal — fuels that are carbon intensive and drive global warming.
+Even after a sharp rise in renewables, more than 80% of our energy comes from burning oil, gas, coal — fuels that are carbon intensive and drive global warming.
 Switching to a carbon negative fuel is the quickest and cheapest way to stop and then reverse global warming.

 Our fuel costs less than fossil fuels and charcoal in all chosen target markets.

-SkyMining fuel can be used to substitute oil, gas, and coal in power production— all while exploiting the existing infrastructure for combustion.
-This keeps costs low, and provides a pathway to safely kick our fossil fuel addiction without sacrificing economic growth.
+Skymining fuel can be used to substitute oil, gas, and coal in electricity production— all while exploiting the existing infrastructure for combustion.
+This keeps costs low, and provides a pathway to safely kick our fossil fuel addiction, also when it comes to heating, without sacrificing economic growth.

 Replacing charcoal to slow deforestation